How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 High availability (HA) ensures firewall uptime and continuity during failures.
 Cisco ASA supports various redundancy features, including:

-• Active/Standby Mode: One unit acts as a primary firewall, and the other as a backup that takes over upon failure.
+• Active/Standby Mode: One unit acts as a primary firewall, and the other as a backup that takes over on failure.

 • Active/Active Mode: Both units process traffic simultaneously, distributing the load.